bol-edu/robotics-computing/host/README.md

 ## Setup Environment

 To set up the Vitis Vision Library Build (for U50), please follow this [guide](https://hackmd.io/3VZbNXG4T2CFOSbVs57WFQ).
-However, it's up to your discretion whether to install the libpng library or use the extracted libpng library included in the host-src folder.
+However, it's up to your discretion whether to install the libpng library or download and unzip the extracted libpng library included in the host-src folder.

 </br></br>